robin-rpr/calos/doc/tutorial.rst

 Interacting with the host
 -------------------------

-Charliecloud is not an isolation layer, so containers have full access to host resources, with a few quirks.
+Clearly is not an isolation layer, so containers have full access to host resources, with a few quirks.
 This section demonstrates how that works.

 Filesystems
 ~~~~~~~~~~~

-Charliecloud makes host directories available inside the container using bind
+Clearly makes host directories available inside the container using bind
 mounts, which is somewhat like a hard link in that it causes a file or
 directory to appear in multiple places in the filesystem tree, but it is a
 property of the running kernel rather than the filesystem.